Things to Do in Downtown Raleigh, N.C.

 Visual Art Exchange: A non-profit gallery and creativity incubator that supports and educates emerging, professional and student artists.
 VAE exhibits the work of more than 1,300 artists in 70-plus exhibitions each year.

-Duke Energy Center for the Performing Arts: This cultural center in Raleigh consists of four performance venues that host Broadway shows, theatrical performances, musicians, North Carolina Theatre, North Carolina Opera, North Carolina Symphony and Carolina Ballet.
+Martin Marietta Center for the Performing Arts: This cultural center in Raleigh consists of four performance venues that host Broadway shows, theatrical performances, musicians, North Carolina Theatre, North Carolina Opera, North Carolina Symphony and Carolina Ballet.
 The building was built in 1932, and the theaters have received extensive renovations in recent years.

 The Centerpiece: Raleigh’s newest art gallery and latest addition to the N. Person St. neighborhood, The Centerpiece exhibits contemporary art in an array of mediums, provides workshops with renowned artists and offers superior custom framing and art consulting services